Agentic AI Workflows for OpenJDK Development

 When investigating several bugs and enhancements using this workflow, I’ve often found that agents place extra weight on language-code asymmetries rather than behavioral correctness.
 It often sides with language in stating what’s wrong, like “TODO”-comments being high priority, or that a documentation for an API is always more correct than the code implementation, even though the code could be much more reasonable in some scenarios.
 My best guess is that this happens because agents show bias towards written language, since that probably makes up the majority of their training data.

-Agents are undoubtedly good at finding inconsistencies, but less so of knowing what a “correct” approach for a given situation is.
-It doesn’t have a good sense of what “matters” when taking an entire system into account.
-I find this is something you get a good grasp for over time through experience, which is one specific area where I as a “human-in-the-loop” provide great value.
+Agents are undoubtedly good at finding inconsistencies, but less so at knowing what a “correct” approach for a given situation is.
+They don’t have a good sense of what “matters” when taking an entire system into account.
+Maybe this will get better as agents can have more information in their context window, but larger context windows might also affect results negatively through possible attention bias, prioritizing the wrong things for the task at hand.

 In more localized settings, the agents have shown great value in narrowing down and finding/creating reproducers, small Java-programs that can trigger a certain bug or behavior.
 Many issues are intermittent or only happen under very specific circumstances, so having a reliable reproducer makes implementing a fix a whole lot easier.